Metric minimizing surfaces revisited: About the old theorem

 \section{About the old theorem}

-In this section we formulate and prove two versions of the main theorem in \cite{petrunin-metric-min} with corrections.
+In this section we formulate and prove two versions of the main theorem in \cite{petrunin-metric-min} with corrections as in \cite{petrunin-metric-min-correction}.

-Note that the meaning of term \emph{metric minimizing} in the present paper differs from its meaning in \cite{petrunin-metric-min} --- the old paper used a weaker definition and the theorem requires an additional assumption.
+Note that the meaning of the term \emph{metric-minimizing} in the present paper differs from its meaning in \cite{petrunin-metric-min} --- the old paper used a weaker definition and the theorem requires an additional assumption.

 In Section~\ref{sec:defs}, we introduced three ways to pull back the metric along a map $f\:X\to Y$ from a topological space $X$ to a metric space $Y$: the induced length metric $\langle x-y\rangle_f$, the induced intrinsic metric $\langle| x-y|\rangle_f$ and the induced connecting metric $|x-y|_f$.
-From the definitions we have that
+From the definitions, we have that

 for any $x,y\in X$.
 The second inequality is strict for generic maps, an example of a map $f$ with strict first inequality is given in \cite[4.2]{petrunin-intrinisic}.
-(If $f$ is an embedding then equality holds \cite[4.5]{ledonne}.)
+(If $f$ is an embedding, then equality holds \cite[4.5]{ledonne}.)